porcelli/mule-dsl/readme.md

 # Mule DSL Goals

-To implement an internal Domain Specific Language (DSL) in Java (also know as a fluent API) that allows users to configure Mule ESB programmatically.
+To implement an internal Domain Specific Language (DSL) in Java that allows users to configure Mule ESB programmatically.
 The following characteristics are expected from the DSL:

  - Easy to write, read and learn
  - Hard to misuse